Country _ Name

 Obligations and requirements to provide payment services or ancillary services described above

-In the United States, payment services are regulated at both the state and federal level.
-Under federal law, an entity providing payment services may be required to register with the Financial Crimes Enforcement Network (FinCEN), the bureau of the U.S. Treasury Department that enforces federal regulation of money service businesses in the United States.
-Money service businesses (MSBs) serve a large segment of the “unbanked” or “self-banked” population and provide services like check cashing, money transfer, prepaid stored value cards, money orders and travellers cheques.
-FinCEN regulates MSBs pursuant to the legislative framework commonly referred to as the Bank Secrecy Act (BSA), which includes elements of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001 (USA Patriot Act) and other pieces of legislation.
-The primary consequence of this regulation is that MSBs must put in place and enforce anti-money laundering (AML) and know-your-customer (KYC) policies designed to aid FinCEN’s investigation of potential criminal activity.
+In the United States, payment services are regulated at both state and federal levels.
+At the federal level, entities providing payment services may need to register with the Financial Crimes Enforcement Network (FinCEN), which is part of the U.S. Treasury Department responsible for enforcing regulations on money service businesses (MSBs) or may be regulated by one of the many federal regulators of banks and credit unions.
+MSBs cater to a significant portion of the 'unbanked' or 'self-banked' population, offering services such as check cashing, money transfers, prepaid stored value cards, money orders, and travelers’ checks.
+FinCEN oversees MSBs under the Bank Secrecy Act (BSA), which includes elements of the USA Patriot Act and other legislation.
+The main federal regulatory requirements are for MSBs to implement and enforce anti-money laundering (AML) and know-your-customer (KYC) policies to support FinCEN’s efforts in detecting criminal activity.

-lf); (ii) operates through clearance and settlement systems that admit only BSA-regulated financial institutions; (iii) provides its services pursuant to a formal agreement; and (iv) the agreement itself is, at a minimum, with the seller or creditor that provides the goods or services and receives the funds.
+Federal law provides an exemption from FinCEN registration for payment processors, provided that the payment processor (i) facilitates the purchase of goods or services or the payment of bills for goods or services (excluding money transmission itself); (ii) operates through clearance and settlement systems that admit only BSA-regulated financial institutions; (iii) provides its services pursuant to a formal agreement; and (iv) has an agreement with the seller or creditor that provides the goods or services and receives the funds.

 Additional comments regarding the legal situation for payment services or what FinTech’s must be aware of in this business area